Can You Sue Uber Or Lyft If Your Driver Crashes?

 What Are The Damages I Can Recover From A Personal Injury Lawsuit Against Uber Or Lyft?

-If you sustained injuries in a rideshare accident, you may be entitled to compensation for both financial and personal losses.
-A skilled Uber or Lyft accident attorney can help you recover damages such as:
+If you sustained injuries in a rideshare accident, you may be entitled to seek compensation for financial and personal losses.
+A skilled Uber or Lyft accident attorney can help you file damages for:

 • Medical expenses, lost income, and future earning capacity.